TomSpencerLondon/CV/README.md

 Before switching career, I was working as a languages teacher and college lecturer where I practiced and honed my people skills, communication skills, attention to detail and strong work ethic.
 I particularly enjoyed teaching Ancient Greek, producing online lessons and organising a series of lectures on Herodotus.

+Colleagues might describe me as creative, because of my interest in Classical literature - enthusiastic, because of my

 __Tech Skills__: Ruby, Ruby on Rails, Sinatra, Rspec, JavaScript, React, Jest, SQL, Pair-Programming, Agile, XP Values, AWS, Docker, Ansible.

 ## Projects